Modeling and interpolation of the ambient magnetic field by Gaussian processes: The ambient magnetic field

-For this relation to hold we assume that there is no free current (current in wires for example) in the region of interest.
-Such an assumption is valid in most indoor environments where the major source for variations in the ambient field is caused by metallic structures rather than free currents in wires.
+provided that there is no free current (current in wires for example) in the region of interest \citep[see][for more details]{Wahlstrom:2015}.
+This assumption is valid in most indoor environments where the major source for variations in the ambient field is caused by metallic structures rather than free currents in wires.